Category Archives: Confectionery

 Clarke, Nickolls & Coombs is established as a public company; a profit-sharing scheme is introduced

-Clarke, Nickolls & Coombs was incorporated as a public company with a share capital of £80,000 from 1887.
+Clarke, Nickolls & Coombs was incorporated as a public company with a share capital of £80,000 in 1887.
 It was one of the largest confectionery companies in Britain.
 Control of the business was in the hands of George Mathieson and Alexander Horn by this time, and Mathieson was appointed managing director.

 The business grew rapidly throughout the 1890s.
 1,000 men were employed in 1891.
 Around 1,300 people were employed by 1892, around 1,500 in 1896, and 2,000 by 1899.
 The factory site covered five acres by 1896.